 State and county laws require that a permit is to be issued by the department prior to constructing or making repairs to a septic system.

 Completed applications (below) should be returned to the Delta County Health Department.
 Please note that you must apply for and obtain the Access/Address Permit before obtaining the on-site wastewater treatment system (ISDS) permit "Final Approval."
 For more information, see the Application Instructions, Development Application and Development Permit Fact Sheet.

 Repairs, Alteration, and Replacement Systems

-All major repairs, replacement, alterations of existing OWTS require a permit.
+All major repairs, replacements, alterations of existing OWTS require a permit.
 An on-site wastewater treatment system (OWTS) application must be filled out and submitted to the Delta County Health Department prior to construction.
 For more detailed information, see the OWTS Instructions.

 Soils and Site Evaluation Application

 The Engineer evaluates the soil porosity and permeability for the installation of on-site wastewater treatment system (OWTS).
 This application is used for vacant undeveloped land and does not serve as permit to install an OWTS